 Ormeggio at the Spit, Mosman

 Tucked into the D'Albora Marina at The Spit (20 minutes north from the city centre by car), Ormeggio is surrounded on three sides by bobbing yachts.
 This friendly fine diner serves up some of the best Italian food in Sydney.
-Chef Alessandro Pavoni excels at everything from tuna crudo with pistachio and ocean trout roe to wonderful bottoni pasta served with parmigiana reggiano.
+Chef Alessandro Pavoni excels at everything from bottoni (tiny buttons of pasta) filled with eggplant parmigiana to the textures of pumpkin dessert.

 Doyle's on the Beach, Watsons Bay

-Take the ferry to Watsons Bay and send the children off to play on the sand while you settle in for a long lunch at this family favourite.
-As you admire the magnificent water views back across to the city, feast on house smoked salmon, snapper, scallop and prawn pie, or – if you are feeling hungry – the seafood platter, laden with oysters, blue swimmer crabs, prawns, a whole lobster and more.
+Take the ferry to Watsons Bay and send the children off to play on the sand while you settle in for a long lunch at this family favourite - Doyle's.
+As you admire the magnificent water views back across to the city, feast on snapper, scallop and prawn pie, or – if you are feeling hungry – the seafood platter, laden with oysters, blue swimmer crabs, prawns, a whole lobster and more.